 Another non-profit organization she works closely with is Hyundai Motor America Hyundai Hope On Wheels.
 In 2016, Hannah was announced as the National Youth Ambassador for the program.
 In her time of being the ambassador and remaining involved, she has traveled to 40 different children’s hospitals in 26 states, helping raise and present a total of $30,000,000 in pediatric cancer research grants.
 Not only is she able to visit children’s hospitals, but she conveys her platform of pediatric cancer to thousands of people at events such as the New York Auto Show, Hyundai Hope On Wheels 5k/10k, DC Days, and a New York City Times Square Billboard.
 Hannah has participated in 210 media (radio and television) and print media interviews viewed across the country.
-She owes so much to Hyundai Motor Company for all that they do in this fight!
+She owes so much to Hyundai Motor Company for all that they do in this fight.

-In addition to making a federal legislative impact, Hannah recently partnered with the American Childhood Cancer Organization (ACCO) to create change at a state level.
-Seeing Hannah's passion and skills, ACCO hired Hannah as a Regional Advocacy Officer to coordinate lobbying meetings, advocacy trainings, and much more.
+In addition to making a federal legislative impact, Hannah has partnered with the American Childhood Cancer Organization (ACCO) to create change at a state level.
+Seeing Hannah's passion and skills, ACCO hired Hannah as a Regional Advocacy Ambassador to coordinate lobbying meetings, advocacy trainings, and much more.
 She has helped create over $66 million in pediatric cancer research funding in four respective states.
-In addition, Hannah became the first pediatric cancer survivor to join the Alabama Cancer Control Coalition as well as has worked with Alabama's Department of Public Health to include pediatric cancer in the State Action Cancer Plan and create pediatric cancer research funding legislation.
+In addition, Hannah became the first pediatric cancer survivor to join the Alabama Cancer Control Coalition as well as has worked with Alabama's Department of Public Health to include pediatric cancer in the 2022 State Action Cancer Plan and create pediatric cancer research funding legislation.
 She has presented to the Department and Coalition numerous times.